clockworksoul/today-i-learned/bash/create-cron-without-an-editor.md

 _Source: [Stack Overflow](https://stackoverflow.com/questions/878600/how-to-create-a-cron-job-using-bash-automatically-without-the-interactive-editor)_

-To create a cron job without using the interactive editor, you do one of the followsing:
+To create a cron job without using the interactive editor, you do one of the following:

 ### Generate and install a new crontab file